 Best for those resolving to break away from “hustle” culture

-Do Nothing is the one book about New Year’s resolutions that truly changed my perception of work, time, and efficiency.
+Do Nothing is the one New Year’s resolution book that truly changed my perception of work, time, and efficiency.

 I expected a book that broadly argued, “Work less and live more!”
 But, Do Nothing went so far deeper than that in showing how history and culture have shaped the way that we, particularly Americans, view work, for better or for worse.
 And, most importantly, how to fix it.